Santa Monica Parks + Beach Improvements:

 Reed Park opened in 1892, making it one of Santa Monica's oldest public parks.
 Over the past few years, the park has been renovated in phases, including an overhaul of the playgrounds, landscaping along Wilshire Blvd, new gardens next to Miles Playhouse, new signage, and general updates to the park buildings.
-In this final phase, the lawn in the northeast quadrant will be redesigned to better connect with the rest of this active park and meet community needs.
+In this final phase, the lawn in the northeast quadrant was redesigned to better connect with the rest of this active park and meet community needs.

 Work on the final phase of Reed Park improvements is set to begin.
 The project is anticipated to be completed by December.
 Note: We're happy to report that no healthy trees will be removed as a result of this project.
 Some of the smaller trees in the project area may be moved to other spots in Reed Park.
 All of the mature Eucalyptus trees will stay where they are.

 The second community workshop on improvements to the 1-acre lawn at Reed Park will be held on Saturday, March 28